GnoX/ha-ef-ble/README.md

 | PV (3) Power (Pro, Ultra)              |                                  |                       |                 |
 | PV (4) Power (Ultra)                   |                                  |                       |                 |
 | Cell Temperature (disabled)            |                                  |                       |                 |

+¹ Not available when there's no base load timeframe or more than 1 timeframe configured.
 </details>

 </p>